apptainer/apptainer/e2e/README.md

 # End-to-End Testing

-This package contains the end-to-end tests for `singularity`.
+This package contains the end-to-end tests for `apptainer`.

 ## Contributing